 As Ōsuka Beach stretches more than 2 km, you can hop back onto the One Coin Bus Umineko-gō and head to the next attraction of your interest on the Tanesashi Coast.

 Important: Swimming at Ōsuka Beach is prohibited due to its rip current.
-If you would like to swim somewhere nearby, the Shirahama Beach (白浜海水浴場) next to is accessible and includes all the essential facilities, such as shower rooms and locker rooms, which are open from mid-July to mid-August.
+If you would like to swim somewhere nearby, Shirahama Beach (白浜海水浴場) next to is accessible and includes all the essential facilities, such as shower rooms and locker rooms, which are open from mid-July to mid-August.

 Yodo no Matsubara (淀の松原)

 If you decide to trek your way to the lawn area of Tanesashi Coast, you should end up passing through a road filled with pine trees.
-Although it is a small forest, the trees there are still well over 100 years old!
+Although it is a small forest, the trees are still well over 100 years old!